xeroxinteractive/browserslist-adobe-analytics/README.md

 There are 2 exported methods from the primary API:
 1. `getBrowserslistStats(options)` which will return a Promise which resolves to a browserslist stats object.
 See [options section](#options) for more details.
 2. `writeBrowserslistStats(options)` which will return a promise which when resolved will have generated and written a `browserslist-stats.json` file assuming nothing goes wrong.
-See [options section](#write-options) for more details.
+See [write options section](#write-options) for more details.

 #### Options

-`clientId`, `technicalId`, `orgId`, `clientSecret` can all be found on your integration details page after you have followed the steps from [Creating an Adobe Analytics Integration](#creating-an-adobe-analytics-integration).
+`clientId`, `technicalId`, `orgId` and `clientSecret` can all be found on your integration details page after you have followed the steps from [Creating an Adobe Analytics Integration](#creating-an-adobe-analytics-integration).

 You need to specify one of either `privateKey` or `privateKeyPath`, which should be the raw contents of the `private.key` file that you generated during the ["Creating an Adobe Analytics Integration"](#creating-an-adobe-analytics-integration) step or a path to said file. `passphrase` is optional so only pass it if you secured your public/private key with a passphrase when creating it.